-Learn a bit about the current exhibits in our main exposition hall and special exhibit room.
+Learn a bit about the fascinating current exhibits in our main exposition hall!

 In this exhibit we take a closer look at the animals that arrived on St. Martin with the human help and have transformed both the ecology and history of the island and continue to do so.
 The invaders have exterminated native species, spread disease and even helped cause the collapse of at least one agricultural industry.